-Get ready to kick back and laugh with your friends and family, as you tell stories and make s’mores around a campfire.
-Shoulder season (Fall-Spring) is a prime time for camping, thanks to cooler weather and festive events.
-During the day, the average temperature is in the 70s, which is perfect for taking a fun family hike, exploring estuaries and bays by kayak or casting a fishing line.
+Get ready to kick back and laugh with your friends and family, as you make s’mores around a campfire.
+Shoulder season (Fall-Spring) is prime time for camping, thanks to cooler weather and festive events.
+The average temperature is in the 70s during the day, which is perfect for taking a fun family hike, exploring, kayaking, or casting a fishing line.

 The Pensacola Bay Area offers some great camping sites, and we'd like to share them with you.